-Being an identical twin, I got used to standing out a little more than the average person.
-An ordinary walk around the grocery store with my mom and siblings would often lead to strangers asking us if we were twins (duh, we are literally genetic clones) or simply pointing at us in amusement.
+Being an identical twin, I got used to standing out a little more than the average person as a child.
+An ordinary walk around the grocery store would often lead to strangers pointing at us.
+We looked so similar as kids that we had to wear nametags to kindergarten so our teacher could tell us apart.

 On top of that, growing up in a relatively homogenous town in Minnesota as a Latinx immigrant, it was easy to feel different.
-But while it’s hard to think of things more isolating than growing up in poverty, one thing comes to mind.
-Being poor in the Ivy League and feeling like you are the only person there who didn’t come from a wealthy family.
+But while it’s hard to think of things more isolating than growing up in poverty, one thing comes to mind: Being a poor minority student in the Ivy League.
+It not easy feeling like you are the only person there who didn’t come from a wealthy family.
+After working tirelessly throughout my childhood to get above a 4.0GPA in high school, it took a toll on my psyche to feel like I still didn’t belong.

 Graduating from Penn, an Ivy League university, changed the trajectory of my life.

-If it sounds like I am complaining about having had the opportunity — no, the blessing — to attend an Ivy League university, let me make a few things clear.
-No other single experience or community has more profoundly affected my life.
-It allowed me to go from being a Latinx immigrant, raised in poverty, in a single-parent household, to earning more than 6 figures in my first job out of college.
+If it sounds like I am complaining about having gone to an Ivy League university, let me make a few things clear.
+No other single experience or community has more profoundly affected my life positively.
+It even changed my children’s trajectory as well.
+Going to Harvard and Penn allowed me to go from being a Latinx immigrant, raised in poverty, in a single-parent household, to earning more than 6 figures in my first job out of college.
 My.
 First.
 Job.
 Even writing that feels silly to someone who grew with a household income that bounced around the poverty line.
+Going to those schools opened doors to me that were never open to my parents.
+It opened doors that are closed to most people.

 The fact that I was able to attend a university with a financial aid policy that said that students who come from families that earn less than $100,000 per year could attend for free is not lost on me.
 The thought that I received a degree that cost a quarter of a million dollars still gives me chills.
 The profound impact my college degree has made on my life has been nothing short of mind-numbing.
 I am one of the lucky ones.
 But it wasn’t all rainbows and sunshine, and I learned a few lessons about money along the way.

-At first, I thought move-in weekend was a car show.
+At first, I thought the move-in weekend was a car show.

-I vividly remember wondering if the German automobile industry sponsored my university’s move-in weekend.
-The procession of proud parents entering to drop off their children for college seemed to indicate that you could only participate if you were driving a Mercedes, BMW, or Audi — cars that I was familiar with and had driven, since I had worked at a car dealership from the age of 15 — stuffed to the brim with mini refrigerators, televisions, bean bag chairs and other items that I definitely could not afford.
+I vividly remember wondering if the German automobile industry was sponsoring my university’s move-in weekend.
+The procession of proud parents entering to drop off their children for college seemed to indicate that you could only participate if you were driving a Mercedes, BMW, or Audi — cars that I was familiar with from TV.
+The cars were all stuffed to the brim with mini-refrigerators, televisions, bean bag chairs, and other items that I definitely could not afford.
+It was a far cry from the suitcase I lugged into my dorm by myself.

 Throughout the semester, I met the children of celebrities, hedge fund managers, and other titans of industry.
 I also met other students who came from backgrounds more similar to mine, and some who came from even rougher backgrounds than I did.
 Broken homes, victims of abuse, and even homelessness.
-But meeting people I could relate to was like finding a needle in a haystack while blindfolded.
+But meeting people that I could relate to seemed nearly impossible.

 I was embarrassed and felt the need to lie about being poor…

-Many of these special outings were trips to restaurants, and I wondered what it’d be like to try sushi or Indian food for the first time.
-Spring break often involved exotic trips abroad and winter break, trips to the Rockies to hit the slopes and rub elbows with the rich and famous.
-Something I had only ever seen in movies.
-But my school breaks consisted of going home to Minnesota and working.
 Am I hoping to get your sympathy?
 No, because I realize that many people currently face this reality.
-I had a credit card (which I opened on my eighteenth birthday in order to begin to establish credit) so I could always have said yes to my friends and lived beyond my non-existent means, but I was sick of being poor and wanted to do everything I could to try to change that.
+I had a credit card (which I opened on my eighteenth birthday in order to begin to establish credit and increase my credit score) so I could always have said yes to my friends and lived beyond my non-existent means, but I was sick of being poor and wanted to do everything I could to try to change that.
 During that time, there wasn’t a single month where I carried a balance on my credit card.
-I was one of the lucky ones.

 … But I knew living beyond my means would only make things worse.